thorenscientific/documentation/docs/solutions/reference-designs/eval-cn0577-fmcz/index.rst

 To prepare the SD card for the Zedboard:

-#. :ref:`Download the ADI Kuiper Image <kuiper project-list>`
+#. :dokuwiki:`Download the ADI Kuiper Image <resources/tools-software/linux-software/kuiper-linux/project-list>`

 #.
-Validate, format, and flash the SD Card either: :ref:`kuiper sdcard linux` or :ref:`kuiper sdcard windows`.
+Validate, format, and :external+adi-kuiper-gen:doc:`flash the SD Card <use-kuiper-image>`.

 #.
 Configuring the SD Card.
 Follow instructions for Xilinx projects.